temken/raytracer/README.md

   - [x] Path tracing with correct weighing
   - [x] Build the raytracer and test the different shaders.
 - [x] Fix the key points for cylindric light sources (see brick wall.yaml)
+- [x] Extend the Renderer base class
+  - [x] CollectDirectLight should be implemented only once here.
+(Ensure that the ray tracer image does not change!!!)
+  - [x] Implement an ambient factor that will give black pixels a slight color.
+At least for deterministic, maybe also raytracer
+- [x] Create a class for an orthonomal basis.
+- [x] I removed the 1/pdf scaling in the material class for roughness.
+Ensure that this was PBR correct.
+- [x] Separate geometric and physical objects.
+There are two options, either have the PhysicalObject (that inherits from GeometricObject or rather its child classes) have a member mMaterial (like now) or have it inherit from Material directly.
+    - This is also since some algorithms (like hierarchical bounding boxes) will only need geometric objects, no need for them to have a material.
+    - The geometric objects should have a ONB handling its orientation in 3D space.
+- [x] Rename and fix Box -> AxisAlignedBox.
+Ensure that rotations and translations work with the new ONB.
+- [x] All objects should have their own basis together with mPosition.
+Then we can have a RecalculateObject positions function using that basis.
+In rotate functions, we only have to rotate the ONB and rebuild the object.
+It also gives orientation for textures on spheres.
+It shoudl probably also be possible to define the orientation in the config file, beyond the normal.
+Indicating the front (corresponding e.g. to the x axis of the ONB)
+- [x] Create a half sphere class
+- [x] Implement Rotate and Spin functions properly.
+- [x] Ensure that the Material class does not ever get copied around.
+- [x] Illustrate the different shaders on an interesting scene and make a post.
+- [x] Implement a triangle
+- [x] Implement tetrahedron
+- [x] Implement octahedoron
+- [x] Dynamic scenes and camers:
+  - [x] Introduce a ÍsDynamic() for Objects.
+  - [x] Introduce `bool Scene::IsDynamic()` and `std::vector<ShapePtr> mDynamicObjects` to the Scene class.
+Give output in PrintInfo, is a scene dynamic, if yes how many objects are dynamic.
+  - [x] IsDynamic in the camera
+  - [x] Introcue `double mTime = 0.0` amd `void SetTime` to the Class.
+  - [x] Have a `time` parameter in the config file that sets the time of the scene.
+Careful not to screw up the video rendering afterwards, either video should start at t=0 or the set time.
+  - [x] Similar functionality in the `Camera` class.

 ## General notes